davidkurutz/zype-client/README.md

 #Secrets

-All Zype API keys are stored in Rails 5.1 encrypted secrets.
+All Zype API keys are stored in Rails 5.1 encrypted secrets